Jack Henry Abbott: Release

-Manslaughter and return to prison
+Manslaughter

-At about 5 a.m. on July 18, 1981, six weeks after being paroled from prison, Abbott and two women, Véronique de St. André and Susan Roxas, went to a small cafe named the Binibon, located at 79 Second Avenue in Manhattan.
-Richard Adan, the owner's 22-year-old playwright/actor son-in-law, was there working as a waiter.
-Abbott got up from his table and asked Adan to direct him to the bathroom.
+At about 5 a.m. on July 18, 1981, six weeks after being paroled from prison, Abbott, accompanied by de St. André and Roxas, went to a small cafe named the Binibon, located at 79 Second Avenue in the Bowery, after the trio had spent the evening before at a beer garden.
+The Binibon night manager was 22-year-old Richard Adan, the owner's son-in-law, who had a minor acting career in Spain's public television and recently written a play for La MaMa Experimental Theatre Club.
+Adan had called his wife before servicing Abbott's group, describing them as the last customers for his shift.
+According to de St. André and Roxas, they had been ordering off the menu with a waiter when Abbott asked Adan to use the bathroom.
 Adan explained that the bathroom could be accessed only through the kitchen, and because the restaurant did not have accident insurance for customers, only employees could use the bathroom.
 Abbott argued with him.
-Adan led him outside to a dumpster, on 5th St, outside the restaurant, to urinate, and Abbott stabbed Adan to death.
-The next day, unaware of Abbott's crime, the New York Times published Anatole Broyard's review of In the Belly of the Beast.
+Adan led him outside to a dumpster, on 5th St, outside the restaurant, to urinate.